ithaka/constellate-notebooks/_sources/book/parts/why-text-analysis/dh.md

 >
 >["Searching for the Victorians" (2010)](http://dancohen.org/2010/10/04/searching-for-the-victorians/)

 To operate as a researcher in the 21st century is to be confronted with the challenges and opportunities of data—at once both being overwhelmed by too much and yet not nearly enough of *the right kind*.

-As Miriam Posner, Assistant Professor in Information Studies at UCLA, has pointed out,
+As Miriam Posner has pointed out,

 > ...we’re not generally creating data through experimentation or observation — more often than not, we’re mining data from historical documents.
 You name it, we’ve tried to mine it, from whaling logs to menus to telephone directories.
 This means that we tend to want different tools than scientists, and also that we have some interesting data-wrangling problems.
 More often than not, the categories that our historical sources used to divide up our data are not the same ones we’re interested in analyzing.
 So we often have to do some very creative transformations and interpretation...
 >